DreamingRaven/raven-helm-charts/charts/jellymeta/README.md

 ![Version: 0.1.0](https://img.shields.io/badge/Version-0.1.0-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 0.1.0](https://img.shields.io/badge/AppVersion-0.1.0-informational?style=flat-square)

+This chart is a chart which contains multiple other more atomic charts as dependencies.
+This allows you to control a broader deployment of interconnected resources.

+In this instance this is a meta chart for jellyfin, with components like metube and filebrowser to help automate and remotely administer the jellyfin data files.
+This is because jellyfin currently has no in-built video downloader, and thus we need tools like metube and filebrowser to help.

 ## Installing the Chart

 To install the chart with the release name `jellymeta`, run the following commands: